 "Open Sound Control (OSC) is a protocol for communication among computers, sound synthesizers, and other multimedia devices that is optimized for modern networking technology.
 Bringing the benefits of modern networking technology to the world of electronic musical instruments, OSC's advantages include interoperability, accuracy, flexibility, and enhanced organization and documentation."
 Read more here.

-Now the effect/generator will be computed in real-time during project playback by the Lightform device.
-Thus, you can adjust the effect's parameters using OSC messages simultaneously during playback.
+Now the effect/generator will be computed in real-time during project playback by the Lightform device and you can adjust the effect's parameters using OSC messages simultaneously during playback.